-- (a) ask each industry trainee or apprentice to specify all prior learning they have undertaken; and - (b) review the information provided by the industry trainee or apprentice when admitting them into a programme or qualification; and - (c) retain documents that confirm that the industry trainee or apprentice has demonstrated the required knowledge or skill.
+- (a) ask each industry trainee or New Zealand Apprentice to specify all prior learning they have undertaken; and - (b) review the information provided by the industry trainee or New Zealand Apprentice when admitting them into a programme or qualification; and - (c) retain documents that confirm that the industry trainee or New Zealand Apprentice has demonstrated the required knowledge or skill.

-For the avoidance of doubt, the limit on Industry Training Fund Funding of recognised prior learning does not apply to repeated learning undertaken because a quality assurance body requires an industry trainee or apprentice to repeat training periodically.
+For the avoidance of doubt, the limit on Industry Training Fund Funding of recognised prior learning does not apply to repeated learning undertaken because a quality assurance body requires an industry trainee or New Zealand Apprentice to repeat training periodically.